atheiman/generator-cookbook/README.md

 ## Differences from default generator

-- Each generated file includes commented code to get you started
+- Each generated file includes a simple code example to get you started in that file
 - Test-kitchen and Chefspec Travis CI setup generated
 - Gemfile generated
 - This generator always uses Berkshelf rather than Policyfile